Trains from Saint-Lambert to London

 The London VIA Rail Station is a large intercity rail station in London, offering access to travelers who wish to visit Windsor, Toronto, and Sarnia.
 Built in 1963, the station is large and fitted with modern amenities such as access points for people with disabilities as well as parking slots and vending machines.
 It received significant renovations in 2001, adding even more amenities to the station.
 Two VIA Rail lines serve the station: the Sarnia-Toronto and the Windsor-Toronto.

-All train stations in London:
+Train stations in London:

 London VIA Station